emergent-analytics/workstreams/README.md

 # WS3 - Economic Scenario Modelling
 We create an economic scenario modelling tool, the Emergent Economic Engine, to simulate how shocks to some industries may propagate to the rest of a networked economy.
 These shocks can be in the form of sectorial shutdowns, travel restrictions.
 The tool also offeres the possibility of counteracting these measures by injecting resources into the economy.
 The folder is organised into two subfolders:

-* [Economic documentation](("Economic Scenario Modelling - WS3"/"Economic documentation")), where we explain the basics of the Leontief Input-Output model and how we can shock it from a dynamic and a static point of view.
+* [Economic documentation](workstreams/Economic Scenario Modelling - WS3/Economic documentation), where we explain the basics of the Leontief Input-Output model and how we can shock it from a dynamic and a static point of view.
-* [Simulation engine app]("Economic Scenario Modelling - WS3"/"Simulation engine app"), where we have the source code of the Emergent Economic Engine and the associated Input-Output tables.
+* [Simulation engine app](workstreams/Economic Scenario Modelling - WS3/Simulation engine app), where we have the source code of the Emergent Economic Engine and the associated Input-Output tables.

 ## Our Results
 In the following posts we explain the theory behind our model and the Emergent Economic Engine.